mramshaw/ReactAWS/README.md

 #### Deployment

-There are a number of deployment options (in addiition to Amazon S3).
-Some options follow.
+There are a number of deployment options (in addition to Amazon S3).
+Some React deployments follow.

-Check out this app deployed on Heroku: https://react-aws.herokuapp.com/
+Check out this scaffold deployed on Heroku: https://react-aws.herokuapp.com/

-Check out this app deployed on Netlify: https://compassionate-sinoussi-40e0e0.netlify.com/
+Check out this scaffold deployed on Netlify: https://compassionate-sinoussi-40e0e0.netlify.com/

-For an extensive list of cloud deployment options, please check out my [Meatballs](http://github.com/mramshaw/Meatballs) repo.
+For an extensive list of cloud deployment options (including some [Vue.js](http://vuejs.org/) deployments) please check out my [Meatballs](http://github.com/mramshaw/Meatballs) repo.

 ## To Do